 Last, but DEFINITELY not least, if you love to write, you can make bank off it.

 Writing is in demand everywhere.
 Seriously.

 And that means that my English degree wasn’t quite the waste you’d think.

 You can make money freelance writing doing everything from writing posts like this one for companies to writing medical instructions for painkillers.
 The sky is the limit, so if you work on your craft and find a niche, you can def make money writing.

 If you’re looking for hobbies that make money, hopefully these options have given you some great ideas!
+Considering how easy it can be to start a business with no money these days, mixing this knowledge with a hobby might pay off.
 There’s nothing better than getting paid to do what you love, so if you can figure out how to monetize your hobby–you might accidentally find your passion!